LightningDrop/SkateboardML/README.md

 We plan to use whatever the most convenient and capable approaches to make that successful.

 Our plan for preprocessing the data is to sample the videos down to a consistent number of frames and resolution.
-For example, each video can consist of 30 frames, each of which is a 480 x 360 (360p) image, so that every video becomes a tensor with dimension 480 x 360 x 30.
+For example, each video can consist of 30 frames, each of which is a 480 x 360 (360p) image, so that every video becomes a 3d array (or tensor) with dimension 480 x 360 x 30.
 These are the inputs to the model.
 Color is not important for trick classification, so we can also transform to black and white.